cyberkitsune/PSO2Proxy-Distributed/README.md

 PSO2Proxy-Distributed
 =====================

-A server for a distributed PSO2Proxy
+A server for a distributed PSO2Proxy.
+Requires redis.

+TODO:
+-Sync user preferences